Linaro/lava/doc/v2/installing_on_debian.rst

 Installing on Debian Stretch
 ============================

+.. note:: We now advice to use Buster as the base host for production
+          instances.

 Debian Stretch was released on June 17th, 2017, containing a full set of packages to install LAVA at version 2016.12.
 Debian stable releases of LAVA do not receive updates to LAVA directly, so a simple install